 It’s important to know that, once the mandatory storage period expires, you are required to dispose of payroll records in a manner that doesn’t allow unauthorized people to read the information they contain.

-Therefore, in the case of paper records, shredding is the best method of disposal.
+Therefore, in the case of physical records, paper shredding is the best method of disposal.
 And, since the data destroyed mustn’t be recognizable, it is recommended to reduce the documents to particles no larger than 2.4 millimeters by 15 millimeters.

 In the case of electronic documents, you must perform a secure delete that doesn’t allow the data to be reconstructed (as it happens with a regular delete action).